Health Minister launches National Health Promotion Strategy 2022- 2026

-Mr. Agyeman-Manu, in his keynote address, stated that "The ability and leadership of the Ghana Health Service to coordinate the development of this meeting and the launch of the National Health Promotion Strategy 2022-2026 is a major step towards ensuring we have a roadmap to realize the integration of demand generation, behaviour change and health service delivery.
-It is these essential elements that, when effectively planned and implemented, see measurable improvements in key health indicators and a healthier society."
+Mr. Agyeman-Manu, in his keynote address stated that, "The ability and leadership of the Ghana Health Service to coordinate the development of this meeting and the launch of the National Health Promotion Strategy 2022-2026 is a major step towards ensuring we have a roadmap to realize the integration of demand generation, behavior change and health service delivery.
+It is these essential elements that, when effectively planned and implemented with see measurable improvements in key health indicators and a healthier society."

 At the meeting, the Director of the Health Promotion Division, Dr. Aboagye DaCosta, stated that the strategy will seek to build healthy public policy, create supportive environments, strengthen community action, develop personal skills and reorient health services."